-The Tablestore client provides a series of methods to manage tables and perform read and write operations on a single row or multiple rows.
+OTSClient is the client for Tablestore.
+It provides a series of methods for you to manage tables and perform read and write operations on one or more rows.

 Obtain an endpoint

-An endpoint is the domain name that is used to access a Tablestore instance in a region.
-To query an endpoint, perform the following operations:
+An endpoint is the domain name used to access a Tablestore instance in a region.
+The following table lists the examples of endpoints in the supported format.

 - Log on to the Tablestore console.

-- Go to the Instance Details tab.
-You can view the endpoints of the instance in the Instance Access URL section.
+- Click the instance name to go to the Instance Management page.
+On the Instance Details tab, you can view the endpoints of the instance in Instance Access URL.

 Configure an AccessKey pair